 Eventually, I managed to let about 50 meters of line out.
 The kite then used a large amount of sky, hunting far to the right and left, and occasionally up to a steeper line angle when the wind eased a little.

-I'm sure we'll get some much more satisfying flights from this kite when the weather is more ideal.
+I'm sure we'll get some much more satisfying flights from the Dowel Roller kite when the weather is more ideal.
 In the meantime, it's nice to know that it is stable and has pretty respectable performance.